9tabs/9tabs.github.io/_posts/2018-01-01-the-year-you-will-contribute.markdown

 Contributing to open source software is intimidating.
 The good news is that many projects and organizations constantly make valiant efforts to welcome new contributors.
-Thanks to various community efforts, making open source contributions is easier today than ever before.
+Thanks to various community initiatives, making open source contributions is easier today than ever before.
 Starting from scratch, you can make your first contribution *today*.

 Making contributions in 2018 will not only help you hone your skills (both technical and interpersonal), but it will also build your credibility, open career doors, and win you the